TheQuantPy/youtube-tutorials/README.md

 If you're looking for advice on how to get started studying Quant Finance here is my take [quantpy-manifesto](https://github.com/TheQuantPy/quantpy-manifesto).

-If you're wanting key insights into quant finance job market, key skills and entry requirements, take a look at [quant-jobs-research](https://github.com/TheQuantPy/quant-jobs-research).
+If you're wanting key insights into the quant finance job market, key skills and entry requirements, take a look at [quant-jobs-research](https://github.com/TheQuantPy/quant-jobs-research).

 ## links